USS Liberty incident: Events leading to the attack

-During the Six-Day War between Israel and several Arab nations, the United States of America maintained a neutral country status.
-Several days before the war began, the USS Liberty was ordered to proceed to the eastern Mediterranean area to perform a signals intelligence collection mission in international waters near the north coast of Sinai, Egypt.
-After the war erupted, due to concerns about its safety as it approached its patrol area, several messages were sent to Liberty to increase its allowable closest point of approach (CPA) to Egypt's and Israel's coasts from 12.5 and 6.5 nmi, respectively, to 20 and 15 nmi, and then later to 100 nmi for both countries.
-Unfortunately, due to ineffective message handling and routing, these messages were not received until after the attack.
+During the Six-Day War between Israel and several Arab nations, the United States maintained a neutral country status.
+Several days before the war began, USS Liberty was ordered to proceed to the eastern Mediterranean area to perform a signals intelligence collection mission in international waters near the north coast of Sinai, Egypt.
+After the war erupted, due to concerns about its safety as it approached its patrol area, several messages were sent to Liberty to increase its allowable closest point of approach (CPA) to Egypt's and Israel's coasts from 12.5 and 6.5 nmi, respectively, to 20 and 15 nmi, and then later to 100 nmi for both countries, thereby reducing proximity.
+However, due to ineffective message handling and routing, these messages were not received until after the attack.

 According to Israeli sources, at the start of the war on 5 June, General Yitzhak Rabin, Israeli Air Force (IAF) chief of staff informed Commander Ernest Carl Castle, the American naval attaché in Tel Aviv, that Israel would defend its coast with every means at its disposal, including sinking unidentified ships.
 He asked the U.S. to keep its ships away from Israel's shore or at least inform Israel of their exact positions.

 American sources said that no inquiry about ships in the area was made until after the attack on Liberty.
 In a message sent from U.S. Secretary of State Dean Rusk to U.S. Ambassador Walworth Barbour in Tel Aviv, Israel, Rusk asked for "urgent confirmation" of Israel's statement.
 Barbour responded: "No request for info on U.S. ships operating off Sinai was made until after Liberty incident."
 Further, Barbour stated: "Had Israelis made such an inquiry it would have been forwarded immediately to the chief of naval operations and other high naval commands and repeated to dept [Department of State]."